 Woo hoo!
 You will begin receiving weekly newsletters soon.
 We send 1 newsletter a week, with original parenting tips plus an occasional notice about offers or products.
 We're a friendly bunch here at Connected Families.
 Email us anytime by replying to any of the newsletters you receive.

 Pretty much every parent agrees that it’s important to connect well with our children.

 But whether you struggle with a particular age or have personality clashes with your child, sometimes connecting is easier said than done!

 So just in time for Valentine’s Day, we’ve collected a few practical examples of ideas to connect with your children and communicate in all sorts of ways, “Child, you are LOVED no matter what!”
 (P.S.
 You can use them when it’s not Valentine’s Day, too!)

-Can you believe it?
-Christmas is just one week from today!
 Whether you’re feeling totally frazzled or totally prepared, here are some of our favorite parenting tips to help you and your family not only survive but find connection, faith, and the peace of Christ through this Christmas season.